jarios86/marex/README.md

 Hardware implementation for a new membrane processor architecture, made by RTC-Lab at University of Seville

-This source code is for Liter version of MAREX architecture.
+This source code is for Lite version of MAREX architecture.
 Only for researching purposes.

 <h2 name="Contente">Content</h2>